 Jumio’s platform is more reliable, available, and cost-efficient due to its microservices architecture.

 Jumio is the global leader in digital identity verification using computer vision, biometrics, and human review to connect a person’s online with their real-world identities.
 Leveraging advanced technology like biometric facial recognition, machine learning, and human review, Jumio helps customers to meet regulatory compliance including KYC and AML and tie the digital identity to the physical world.
 Jumio has verified more than 80 million identities issued by over 200 countries from real time web and mobile transactions.
 Jumio’s solutions are used by leading companies in the financial services, sharing economy, higher education, retail, travel, and online gaming sectors.
 Based in Palo Alto, Jumio operates globally with offices in the U.S., Europe, and Asia Pacific and has been the recipient of numerous awards for innovation.

 Jumio supports a broad range of government-issued IDs in over 200 countries, which can put a strain on any cloud-based application.
 The customer wanted to move to the platform to AWS with virtually no downtime, and no loss of productivity both of which could have impacted revenue and the Jumio brand.

 The ClearScale Solution

 After an in-depth evaluation of their needs, ClearScale, a San Francisco-based AWS Premier Consulting Partner, partnered with Jumio to migrate from Rackspace to AWS using containerization.
-Because Jumio code base was sound and built on a modern technology stack, including technologies such as Nagios, Grafana, and OpenTSDB, much of their existing infrastructure needed only to be migrated (rather than reimplemented or rebuilt entirely).
+Because Jumio code base was sound and built on a modern technology stack, much of their existing infrastructure needed only to be migrated (rather than reimplemented or rebuilt entirely).